See Chicago Dance is here for you in these unprecedented times.

-Arts for Illinois: A collaboration between the state, City of Chicago, and members of the philanthropic community to support the statewide creative sector during the COVID-19 crisis.
+Arts for Illinois Relief Fund: A collaboration between the City of Chicago, the State of Illinois, and private philanthropy to support the arts community during the COVID-19 crisis.
+Currently accepting donations to the relief fund, check back for updates regarding applications.

-COVID-19 Freeland Artist Resources: This list is specifically designed to serve freelance artists, and those interested in supporting the independent artist community.
+COVID-19 Freelance Artist Resources: An aggregated list of free resources, opportunities, and financial relief options available to artists of all disciplines.
+This list is specifically designed to serve freelance artists, and those interested in supporting the independent artist community.
+Last updated September 2020.

 Unemployment Benefits Finder: Database of unemployment filing info based on geographic location, including updates on COVID-19 amendments